mediation

 Court is Public

-Just consider the fact that every word spoken in court is transcribed by a courtroom stenographer.
+Consider the fact that every word spoken in court is transcribed by a courtroom stenographer.
 Those transcriptions are official records and become available to the public for future reference in perpetuity.

 The Definition of Mediation

-Because it can be less expensive and takes less time than traditional court proceedings, mediation has become extremely popular for all types of cases from civil and business disputes to divorce and family law as well.
+Mediation is a compelling alternative to court in which the parties in dispute retain the power of decision making, negotiate and mutually agree on a resolution in a private setting.
+Because mediation can be less expensive and takes less time than traditional court proceedings, it has become popular for all types of cases from civil and business disputes to divorce and family law as well.

 How Mediation Works